bnb-chain/bnb-chain.github.io/docs/beaconchain/faq/faq.md

 Please do __NOT__ try to transfer anything on existing network to Beacon Chain testnet, you may experience loss by doing so, because testnet doesn't run with real coins.

-## How is a trading pair created on Binance DEX?

-The design philosophy of Binance DEX adheres to the idea that the most efficient and low cost way to perform trading and price-discovery is still to use single order book.
-This single order book is managed and replicated across all full nodes with the same, deterministic matching logic.

-Simply allowing trading between two assets seems easy enough, however it is expensive for not only the network but also its users in long term (and liquidity costs can be much larger).
-In order to efficiently use the network, Beacon Chain only list assets against BNB and other widely accepted market quote assets.

-After an asset is issued, which costs a small fee, anyone can "propose" to all validators to list it against particular quote assets.
-Validators then vote to accept the proposal.
-A deposit is taken to prevent network abuse.
-Once the proposal is accepted, the owner of the base asset can list the trading pair.

-For more information about this process please check the [listing guide](../list.md).

 ## How would a third-party integrate with Beacon Chain and Binance DEX?

-A wallet provider may choose to only support the feature set of Beacon Chain, which would just cover wallets, addresses, balances and transfers.<br/>
+A wallet provider may choose to support the feature set of Beacon Chain, which would cover wallets, addresses, balances, transfers and etc.<br/>
-To improve their implementation further, they could choose to integrate Binance DEX which would add trading (order placement and cancellation), historical order and trade views, charts, etc.